 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year.

-In Stage 2 you are given the opportunity to choose an optional module from the Centre for Professional Practice module catalogue including:
+In Stage 2 you are given the opportunity to choose modules from the Centre for Professional Practice module catalogue including:

 - Qualitative Research Methods Applied to Professional Practice (15 credits)

 Or you can select optional modules from the wider University catalogue with the possibility of studying on the main Canterbury campus.